-Claude artifacts vs ChatGPT canvas: both are side-panel surfaces that render code live and let you keep iterating without scrolling through chat history.
+Claude artifacts vs ChatGPT canvas: both let you generate code, see it render, and keep iterating without scrolling through chat history.
 Pick one and you can ship something useful in twenty minutes.

 So which one do you actually pick?
 And once you have something working, how do you get it to a real URL that lives outside of claude.ai or chatgpt.com?